ipfs-shipyard/space/README.md

 A more detailed roadmap can be found [here](https://github.com/ipfs-shipyard/space/blob/main/ROADMAP.md).

+### Getting Started

+Check out the [local environment guide](docs/setup-local-environment.md) and [myceli setup guide](docs/myceli-basic-setup.md) to get started building and using this project.

 ## Objectives

 1. Demonstrate the utility of content addressable protocols in the context of space-to-ground and space-to-space communications.